AlessandroAcuna/AlessandroAcuna/README.md

 ## Hi there 👋

+My name is Alessandro Acuna and I am a Mechanical Engineer who is currently working as Structural Engineer in Airbus.

 <!--
 **AlessandroAcuna/AlessandroAcuna** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.